blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

 - ranges
 ---

-[audio src="http://vlinder.ca/podcasts/30-functional.mp3"]C++ is a very versatile language.
+C++ is a very versatile language.
 Among other things, you can do generic meta-programming and functional programming in C++, as well as the better-known facilities for procedural and object-oriented programming.
 In this installment, we will look at the functional programming facilities in the now-current C++ standard (C++03) as well as the upcoming C++0x standard.
 We will look at what a _closure_ is and how to apply one to a range, but we will first look at some simpler uses of ranges -- to warm up.
 <!--more-->
 If you look at the current version of Chausette, in the code for episode 28, you will find this: